So much to explore!

 Scorpion Cave ****

 This tunnel in Cap d'en Font is hardly known and even less explored.
 After we enter the small cave in the rock face we follow it to the right where we find a narrow passage in the bottom.
-Behind this restriction we can see a tunnel that emerges some 150 meters further into the 'Belltower'.
+Behind this restriction we can see a tunnel that emerges some 150 metres further into the 'Belltower'.
 Scorpion Cave is best dived in sidemount configuration.
 A cave diving license is mandatory.

-Depth: 5 -18 meters.
+Depth: 5 -18 metres.

 Seven Arches *